Indian Paralympic medallists return home to tumultuous welcome | Sports-Games

 - India

-Four Indian para athletes, including javelin throw gold medallist Sumit Antil, on Friday returned home to a never-seen-before boisterous welcome during which supporters and media jostled to catch a glimpse of them at the airport here.
+Indian para-athletes, including javelin throw gold medallist Sumit Antil, on Friday returned home to a never-seen-before boisterous welcome during which supporters and media jostled to catch a glimpse of them at the airport here.

-Apart from Sumit, three-time Paralympic medallist javelin thrower Devendra Jhajharia, who won a silver this time, silver-medallist in discus throw Yogesh Kathuniya and Sharad Kumar, who won bronze in high jump, were also given a warm welcome.
+Apart from Sumit, three-time Paralympic medallist javelin thrower Devendra Jhajharia, who won silver this time, silver-medallist in discus throw Yogesh Kathuniya, and Sharad Kumar, who won bronze in the high jump, were also given a warm welcome in the morning.

-''Our Champions are back home and is overjoyed at their arrival.
+''Our Champions are back home and are overjoyed at their arrival.
 Love & wishes are pouring in for @sumit_javelin @DevJhajharia @YogeshKathuniya @sharad_kumar01,'' Sports Authority of India (SAI) wrote in a tweet.

 The four athletes were welcomed enthusiastically by SAI officials, who garlanded them and presented them with bouquets on arrival.

+Silver medallist high jumper, Mariyappan Thangavelu, who arrived in the evening, also met with a similar reception.

+Thangavelu who had won the gold at the Rio Paralympics was welcomed to the sounds of dhol amid media frenzy as the 26-year-old struggled to get to his car.

-The athletes, displaying their medals, posed for photographs inside the airport even as fans waved the tricolour and played drums to celebrate their medal winning feats outside.
+Earlier, the four athletes, displaying their medals, posed for photographs inside the airport even as fans waved the tricolor and played drums to celebrate their medal-winning feats outside.

-Supporters, many of them without masks, looked to outpace each other in garlanding the four athletes as they walked out of the airport even as media persons battled to get reactions from the heroes.
+Supporters, many of them without masks, looked to outpace each other in garlanding the four athletes as they walked out of the airport even.

-Sumit, 23, had smashed his world record five times for the F64 class gold, while Jhajharia, a two-time gold medallist, cemented his status of being India's greatest para-athlete with a F46 category silver.
+Sumit, 23, had smashed his world record five times for the F64 class gold, while Jhajharia, a two-time gold medallist, cemented his status of being India's greatest para-athlete with an F46 category silver.

-Kathuniya won a discus throw silver in F56 class, while Sharad claimed a T42 high jump bronze.
+Kathuniya won a discus throw silver in the F56 class, while Thangavelu and Sharad claimed the silver and bronze respectively in the T42 high jump event.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)